LCHansson/LCHansson.github.io/about/index.md

 comments: true
 ---

-I'm Love Hansson: Analyst, stats junkie, amateur hacker.
+I'm Love Hansson: Analyst, stats hacker, amateur designer.
 I'm all about data driven development, be it for purposes of analytics, art, or communication.
 Currently working as a data analyst at the [Swedish Pensions Agency][PMy].

 ### Projects